Epic Nachos with BBQ Pulled Jackfruit

 Then, evenly distribute the fresh tomato salsa, followed by the black beans, pickled jalapenos, and shredded red cabbage.
 I used about 1/8 cup of sliced jalapenos, but if you aren't a fan of spice use a bit less.

 Finally, top the nachos with lots of shredded vegan cheese.
-Then, place the pan in your preheated oven for 10-12 minutes, turning your oven to high broil for the last 2 minutes.
+Then, place the pan in the preheated oven for 10-12 minutes, turning the oven to high broil for the last 1-2 minutes.

 When you think about nachos you don't think of them as being healthy, but who says they can't be?
 What makes typical nachos bad for you is also what makes them non-vegan.
 So it's pretty easy to make them both healthy and vegan by just cutting out the meat and dairy.
 Then, instead, you load up on plant-based cheese, beans, and veggies.
 What your left with is no snack but a diet-friendly meal.
 With that being said, enjoy your nachos!!